Ahmed-Abbdalla/Ahmed-Abbdalla/README.md

                                                      console.log("Hello world ", "I'm Ahmed");

 ## 🚀 About Me
-- 👨‍💻I'm Telecommuncation Engineer and Front End Software Developer
+- 👨‍💻I'm Telecommuncation Engineer and Front-End Software Developer
 - 👨‍💻 As a Engineer , I'm constantly learning and exploring new technologies to improve my skills.
 - 👨‍💻I'm expert in operating systems and knowledgeable about computer networks.
 - 🎮 Fun Fact: I'm a video game enthusiast and my perfect day would start and end with a cup of tea.